JITx-Inc/jitx-emn-importer/README.md

 ```

 ## Usage in Code
-In order to generate the JITX code that mirrors the data in the EMN file, at the REPL (i.e. JITX shell) you need to run `import-emn` to generate a `board.stanza` file.
+In order to generate the JITX code that mirrors the data in the EMN file, at the REPL (i.e. JITX shell) you need to call the `import-emn` function to generate a `board.stanza` file.

 ```
 import-emn(<path/to/input_emn_file>, <resulting_package_name>, <path/to/output/stanza_file>)